sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

  * ``MINTED`` for inclusion of the minted package (which requires ``latex`` or ``pdflatex`` to be run with the ``-shell-escape`` option)

+If you are not satisfied with the Doconce preamble, you can provide your own preamble by adding the command-line option ``--latex-preamble=myfile``.
+In case ``myfile`` contains a documentclass definition, Doconce assumes that the file contains the *complete* preamble you want (not that all the packages listed in the default preamble are required and must be present in ``myfile``).
+Otherwise, ``myfile`` is assumed to contain *additional* LaTeX code to be added to the Doconce default preamble.

 The ``ptex2tex`` tool makes it possible to easily switch between many different fancy formattings of computer or verbatim code in LaTeX